oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 -------
 # 5 TOSCA Grammar Overview
-The content in this section is normative unless otherwise labeled except:
+The content in this section is normative unless otherwise labeled except for:
   - the examples
-  - references unless labelled as normative.
+  - references (unless they are labelled as normative)

 ## 5.1 TOSCA Modeling Concepts